googlefonts/picosvg-rs/py2rs.md

 We want typed fields, therefore we will not use https://crates.io/crates/svg, instead choosing to declare our own structs.
 We regretted not going further with types in the Python version, lets not make that mistake again.

+In Python the picosvg svg types are useful for general svg manipulation.
+We might wish to (per discussion with @dfrg) structure things as follows:

+1. `kurbo` provides our basic graphics contructs
+1. `vg-types` (new, pulled out of piet) provides core vector graphic constructs
+   * depends on `kurbo`
+1. `simple-svg` (new) provides basic svg parsing, roughly the equivalent of [svg_types.py](https://github.com/googlefonts/picosvg/blob/main/src/picosvg/svg_types.py) in picosvg
+   * depnds on `kurbo`, `vg-types`
+1. `picosvg-rs` provides picosvg conversion, from simple svg to pico svg
+   * depnds on `kurbo`, `vg-types`, `simple-svg`